IDKSAM27/DumpSpace/asset-scraper/README.md

-## It's a simple web scraper which parses html visits assets and downloads them into local machine
+## It's a simple web scraper which parses html, visits the assets and downloads them into local machine